encyclopedia-of-code/tiny-graphics-js/README.md

 ### Components

 A `Component` is one piece of your overall program.
 Each `Component` both represents some (or all) of a 3D scene, plus some (or all) of the interactive HTML document surrounding the scene.
 Components nest inside one another in a hierarchy.
-Your web document may contain several 3D canvas drawing areas.
-Any graphics canvas area on the page can display the combined 3D result of any number of Components, some of which might even be shared across multiple canvas drawing areas.
+By creating several of them, your web document may contain several 3D canvas drawing areas.
+Any graphics canvas area on the page can display the combined 3D result of any number of `Component` objects, some of which might even be shared across multiple canvas drawing areas.

 For an example of how to use one `Component` to draw to several 3D WebGL canvas areas at once, see the demo in "parametric-surfaces.js".